 Allogeneic stem cell transplants for patients who are older or have overall poor health are relatively uncommon.
 This is because the pre-transplant conditioning therapy is generally not well tolerated by such patients, especially those with poorly functioning internal organs.
 However, reduced intensity allogeneic stem cell transplants may be an appropriate treatment for some older or sicker patients.

 One goal of allogeneic stem cell transplant is to cause the T lymphocytes in the donor's blood or marrow to take hold (engraft) and grow in the patient's marrow.
 Sometimes the T lymphocytes attack the cancer cells.
-When this happens, it's called graft versus tumor (GVT) effect (also called graft versus cancer effect).
+When this happens, it's called graft versus tumour (GVT) effect (also called graft versus cancer effect).
 The attack makes it less likely that the disease will return.
 This effect is more common in myeloid leukemias than it is in other blood cancers.

 Unfortunately, T lymphocytes are the same cells that cause graft versus host disease (GVHD).
 Because of this serious and sometimes life-threatening side effect, doctors in certain cases want to decrease the number of T lymphocytes to be infused with the stem cells.
 This procedure, called T-lymphocyte depletion, is currently being studied by researchers.
 The technique involves treating the stem cells collected for transplant with agents that reduce the number of T lymphocytes.